playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 You know how I mentioned that you can pass data between templates (at the start of the article)?
 That is built on top of the concept of Contexts.
 Context are a way of passing data just like you would parameters to a function by creating template variables for the template that is created with a context.

 That said, they don't rely on the order of parameters (they rather rely on the name of the parameters to pass to the template) and are all entirely optional whether they are consumed by the template or not.
-In this way, they more similar to ADDLINK:`namedFunctions from Python 3` than they are arguments in a JavaScript function
+In this way, they more similar to [functions with named arguments in Python 3](https://www.python.org/dev/peps/pep-3102/) than they are arguments in a JavaScript function

 So, now that we know what they are in broad terms, what do they look like?